 We citizens, however, are free from those bounds.
 We could use whatever products we want and strike them where it hurts the most.
 Their wallet!

 The first step of this boycott is the digital boycott.
-Remove all Chinese apps from your phone and not using any Chinese services online.
+Remove all Chinese apps from your phone and not use any Chinese services online.

 We can’t trust anyone to be unbiased these days, you have to do everything on your own.

 After working as a Search Engine Evaluator I’ve developed a keep eye for bad websites and apps.
-In this article I’ll teach everyone how to figure out if apps and services are made in China.
+In this article, I’ll teach everyone how to figure out if an app is made in China app.